Seribii1o1/Advanced-Health-Monitoring-Analysis/writeup.md

 While the "averages.png" and "maximums.png" graphs visualize typical values in our time-series data of heart rates and subsequently describe similar trends, the "stdevs.png" graph visualizes the standard deviations, which results in a graph with less apparent trends.
 In the context of heart rate, what does the standard deviation describe?

-[The standard deviation describes of the variability from the heart rate data averages.]
+[The standard deviation describes of the variability from the heart rate data averages.
+For example, sometimes heart rate can be faster or slower.]

 ## Question 3